 Claims must be filed within two to three years of the date you knew or should have known of the connection between your condition and the contaminated water.
 If you fail to bring a claim within that time, you may be barred from recovering compensation.

 The Department of Veterans Affairs (VA) offers various benefits, including health care at no cost and disability payments for former military members impacted by contaminated water at Camp Lejeune or MCAS New River.
-Unfortunately, family members can also apply for benefits and healthcare from the VA.
+Fortunately, family members can also apply for benefits and healthcare from the VA.